ActianCorp/zeenea-platform-docs/docs/zeenea-superadmin.md

 * Scanners
 * API keys

-## Define the Data Catalog Metamodel
+## Step 3: Define the Data Catalog Metamodel

 As Super Admin you can also configure the documentation in Zeenea.